USS Cod: Museum ship

 A group of Cleveland residents formed the Cleveland Coordinating Committee to Save Cod, Inc., with the goal of preserving the ship as a memorial.
-In 1976 January, the United States Navy gave guardianship of the submarine to the group.
+On 25 January 1976, the United States Navy gave guardianship of the submarine to the group.
 Cod opened for public tours as a floating memorial on 1 May 1976.
 In 1986, the U.S. Department of the Interior designated Cod a National Historic Landmark.
-The memorial is open daily between 1 May and 30 September of each year from 1000 to 1700 hours.
+The memorial is open daily between May and November of each year.

-Today, Cod is one of the finest restored submarines on display and is the only U.S. submarine that has not had stairways and doors cut into her pressure hull for public access.
-Cod is the only World War II Fleet submarine that is still intact and in her wartime configuration.
+Today, Cod is the only World War II United States Navy museum submarine that has not had stairways and doors cut into her pressure hull for public access and is the only World War II Fleet submarine that is still intact and in her wartime configuration.
 Visitors to the ship use the same vertical ladders and hatches that were used by her crew.
-She also has unique attractions such as the 5-inch deck gun that still can be rotated by visitors and mock-fired by Cods volunteer crew.
-The Cods Mark IV Torpedo Data Computer is also fully restored, as well as other various parts on the submarine.
+The ship's 5-inch deck gun, Mark IV Torpedo Data Computer, SJ-5 radar, Sound-powered telephone, and all five diesel engines have been restored and are fully operable.